devopsgroup-io/catapult/README.md

     * default: `false`
     * required: no
     * option: `idle: true`
+        * used for websites that are not under active software development
         * turns off all website operations in the dev and test environment, including git pulls and database refreshing
-        * used for websites that are not under active software development
+        * turns off nightly database backups in the test (upstream software workflow) and production (downstream software workflow) environments, hosting provider snapshots should be used for backups
 * `repo:`
     * required: yes
     * example: `repo: git@github.com:devopsgroup-io/devopsgroup-io.git`